StackVista/stackstate-docs/configure/health/health-synchronization.md

 ## Overview

-Health synchronization allows you to add existing health checks from external monitoring systems to StackState topology elements.
+Health synchronization adds existing health checks from external monitoring systems to StackState topology elements.
 Health data is calculated in the external monitoring system using its own data and rules, then automatically synchronized and attached to the associated topology elements in StackState.

 ## Set up health synchronization